WillemDoesIt/WASM-Developer-Template/README.md

 # Installation

 ## Developer Install for Windows
-[Install Rust](https://www.rust-lang.org/tools/install) if you don't have it already.
+[Install Rust](https://www.rust-lang.org/tools/install) and [Git bash](https://git-scm.com/downloads/win) if you don't have them already.
 Then do the following:

 ```ps1
 git clone [THIS REPO]